MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 1. Close the Mixed Reality Portal app on your PC.
 2. Unplug the headset from your PC.
-3. Run the following script in the Command Prompt:
+3. Run the following script in the Command Prompt:<br>
     `reg add "HKLM\SOFTWARE\Microsoft\HoloLensSensors" /v  EnableQRTrackerDefault /t REG_DWORD /d 1 /F`
 4. Reconnect your headset to your PC.